Multivariate Break-Even Correlation Thresholds

 The Parameter

 The vector controls our evaluation point and has a probabilistic interpretation.
-Intuitively, one might want to choose an arbitrary vector, such as setting all signals to standard deviations, and test if the resulting expected return is profitable.
-However, this approach breaks the probabilistic guarantees of our evaluation this parameter encodes.
-Instead, we must measure how “extreme” it is relative to the multivariate signal distribution, which is captured by the squared Mahalanobis distance :
+Intuitively, one might set all elements in to , i.e. three standard deviations, and test if the resulting expected return is profitable.
+However, this isolated approach breaks the probabilistic guarantees of our evaluation this parameter should encode.
+Instead, we must take into account the multivariate signal distribution, which is captured by the squared Mahalanobis distance :

 We can solve this analytically using Lagrange multipliers, which naturally yields both the global maximum and minimum simultaneously.
 We define the Lagrangian and take the first-order condition with respect to :